Secretary of State

 A first driver license revocation/denial is for a minimum of 1 year.
 A subsequent revocation/denial is for a minimum of 5 years, if it comes within 7 years of a previous revocation/denial.

-After the minimum period of revocation/denial is over, the person may apply for a hearing with the Administrative Hearings Section to be considered for a driver license.
+After the minimum period of revocation/denial is over, the person may apply for a hearing with the Office of Hearings and Administrative Oversight to be considered for a driver license.
 The request for a hearing must be in writing.
 Information about that type of hearing is available from:

-A current substance abuse evaluation must be submitted to DAAD before a hearing will be scheduled.
+A current substance abuse evaluation must be submitted to Office of Hearings and Administrative Oversight before a hearing will be scheduled.

 A person for whom a hearing is scheduled is a "petitioner."

 A petitioner who is not ready to proceed may request, in writing, that the hearing be adjourned (postponed) to a later date.
-However, a petitioner should not assume that the hearing is adjourned until he or she is notified by the Administrative Hearings Section that has happened.
+However, a petitioner should not assume that the hearing is adjourned until he or she is notified by the Office of Hearings and Administrative Oversight that has happened.

 If a petitioner does not appear for the hearing, and an adjournment has not been granted, the petitioner is not eligible for another hearing for up to 1 year.

-The law limits the authority of the Administrative hearings Section hearing officer to order a driver license for a habitual offender.
+The law limits the authority of the Office of Hearings and Administrative Oversight hearing officer to order a driver license for a habitual offender.
 The hearing officer cannot order a license unless the petitioner rebuts the habitual offender presumption by clear and convincing evidence.

 The sorts of things a habitual offender petitioner must prove at the license appeal hearing include: